What is backlog refinement, when and how is it performed and what advantages does it offer?

-* The “Backlog Grooming” or “Scrum Grooming”, which is frequently used in German-speaking countries, is no longer used in English-speaking countries.
+* The “Backlog Grooming” or “Scrum Grooming”, which is frequently used in German-speaking countries, is rarely used in English-speaking countries.
 Until about 10 years ago grooming was understood as care with which e.g. horses or dogs were carefully combed.
 Since then, the meaning has shifted and grooming is linked to the idea of adults approaching children.
 We therefore consciously use Backlog Refinement.

 Refinement does not mean constantly talking about things that are already “fine”.

 A recommendation for the practical use of backlogs can be found in the article: Boost your backlog.

 Here you will find additional information from our Smartpedia section: